ondrno/track-covid19/README.md

 ----

 # covid19
-python program to track the covid-19 infection rate in Germany, Austria, Switzerland, United Kingdom.
+python program to track the covid-19 infection rate in different countries.

-This program collects Corona ``SARS-CoV-2`` infection statistics for DACH region (Germany, Austria, Switzerland) and the United Kingdom on a daily basis.
+This program collects Corona ``SARS-CoV-2`` infection statistics for DACH region (Germany, Austria, Switzerland), the United Kingdom, and the United States on a daily basis.
 It collects the overall numbers of confirmed infections, people recovered (Austria only), and deaths twice a day.

 - Austria's numbers are based on information from the